 I am interested in forestry, land use and environmental complexity - including the relationship of land use with today's complex social, political and economical demands.

 At Bangor university I have the opportunity to deepen my understanding of and contribute to the research on these land use issues, with a PhD studentship funded by the Sir William Roberts Centre for Sustainable Land Use.
-The current title of my PhD project is 'Emerging spaces for native woodland growth in Britain's crowded future landscapes'.
+The current title of my PhD project is 'Emerging opportunities for native woodland expansion in Britain's crowded future landscapes'.

 So far, I have researched the drivers and legacies of British forestry history in the last 100 years (1919-2019), both in terms of historical accounts and by investigating archives of planting data over the course of the century.
 I am now working on the role of natural colonisation of trees on previously non-wooded land in the uplants in creating our future British woodlands, by using a case study in Wales (Carneddau).

-My PhD work at Bangor university feeds into my passion for applied complexity thinking and science communication.
-I am continuously educating myself on these topics to become a versatile environmental complexity researcher and practitioner.
+My PhD work at Bangor university feeds into my passion for applied complexity thinking and innovation.
+I am a freelance manager for ambitious interdisciplinary projects, and I am exploring potential applications of my knowledge in environmental and data science for business and software development.

 F2, Thoday Building